 |7/1 ||Y19 Altador Cup champions are announced and the Prize Shop opens|

 How the Tournament Works:

-- Each day, your team will face a new opponent.
+- Each day, your team will face an opponent.
 You must contribute as much as you can to your team by playing not only Yooyuball, but also Slushie Slinger, Make Some Noise, and Shootout Showdown.

-- Your results in each daily match-up contribute to your team's overall standing in the tournament.
-Please remember to help your team win all four daily match-ups.
+- Your results in each of the 4 games contribute to your team's overall standing in the tournament.
+Please remember to help your team win all four games in the tournament.

 Need more help?
 Check out the FAQ!